konnokai/DiscordQuickMessage/README.md

 The Discord Quick Message is a Discord bot that allows the user to easily reply to Discord mentions, without having to spend time thinking and typing a response back to the user, especially if they are busy and cannot respond effectively.
 When a user is mentioned in a server by another user, it will utilize OpenAI to generate a positive, neutral, and negative response, and display the answers to the mentioned user, allowing them to pick a response.
 Once a response is confirmed, it will automatically reply to the original user with the chosen response.

 # Requirements
-*All libraries can be found on NuGet*

-Discord.Net >= 3.9.0

-Microsoft.Extensions.DependencyInjection >= 7.0.0

-OpenAI >= 1.6.0

-Unit Test Libraries:

-Microsoft.NET.Test.Sdk >= 16.11.0

-MSTest.TestAdapter >= 2.2.7

-MSTest.TestFramework >= 2.2.7

-coverlet.collector >= 3.1.0

-You will also need to create a bot on the Discord Developer page as well as create a profile on OpenAI's website to acquire an API token from each.
+Create a bot on the Discord Developer page as well as create a profile on OpenAI's website to acquire an API token from each.
 This is necessary for later steps.

 # How to Run
 1. Clone the respository and open the .sln file in Visual Studio 2022.